-Dr Lynsay A. Shepherd is a lecturer in Usable Security at Abertay University, Dundee, and works within the Division of Cyber Security, in the School of Design and Informatics.
+Dr Lynsay A. Shepherd is a Lecturer in Cybersecurity and HCI at Abertay University, Dundee, and works within the School of Design and Informatics.
 Lynsay holds a PhD in Usable Security, an MSc in Internet Computing, and a BSc (Hons) in Computing.
-In addition to this, Lynsay is a member of the Security Research Group within the school, and is actively engaged in research with the Human-Centred Security Research Group.
+In addition to this, Lynsay holds a Postgraduate Certificate in Higher Education Teaching (Distinction) an is a Fellow of the Higher Education Academy (FHEA).

 Editorial and reviewer roles

 Lynsay is a STEM Ambassador and regularly participates in outreach activities.